 In 2007, demand for gasoline was expected to increase at an annual rate of approximately 1.3% through 2030.
 In reality, gasoline demand has diminished.
-The Energy Information Administration's Annual Energy Outlook 2017 found that petroleum consumption was projected to remain flat due to improvements in energy efficiency offsetting growth in the transportation sector.
-The report also noted that growth in liquid biofuels was "constrained by relatively flat transportation energy use and blending limitations."6 Further growth remains unclear as increasing retail gasoline prices may lead consumers to drive fewer miles.
-Prices aside, higher corporate average fuel economy ("CAFE") standards combined with a struggling economy have also lowered the country's gasoline usage.
+The Energy Information Administration's Annual Energy Outlook 2018 found that petroleum consumption was generally projected to remain relatively flat.
+Further growth remains unclear as increasing retail gasoline prices may lead consumers to drive fewer miles.
+Prices aside, higher Corporate Average Fuel Economy ("CAFE") standards combined with a slower economy have also contributed to lowering the country's gasoline usage.
 In addition, the country has not experienced the growth in flex fuel vehicles and sales of E85 (gasoline with a concentration of 51-83% ethanol) that was anticipated.

 At the same time, the cellulosic biofuel industry continues to transition from research and development and pilot scale operations to commercial scale facilities.
 This process has taken significantly longer than Congress expected when it revised the RFS in 2007.
-The Agency noted as much in its Proposal, saying that, "slower-than-expected development of the cellulosic biofuel industry" has "slowed progress towards meeting Congressional goals for renewable fuels."7 downstream fuel marketers to blend renewable fuel into the fuel supply while lowering prices at the pump for consumers.
+The Agency noted as much in its Proposal, saying that, "the market has fallen well short of the statutory volumes for cellulosic biofuel, resulting in shortfalls in the advanced biofuel and total renewable fuel volumes."